KristianS1991/final-project/README.md

 ![Example GET Request]()

 #### Styling
 The styling for this application is made up of a combination of the Bulma framework, CSS, and the Animate.css library.
 Bulma is a framework for CSS, which is very useful for creating general page layouts, however, it is difficult to use this to apply specific styles to HTML elements.
-Therefore, we added classes and used these to overwrite some of the default Bulma styling in our `style.css` file.
-We then found an open-source CSS animation library online, and implemented some animations to bring our pages to life.
+Therefore, I added classes and used these to overwrite some of the default Bulma styling in our `style.css` file.

 ## Process Breakdown
 The process of creating this application can be broken down into a series of stages as follows: